Remote Jump Shortcuts

 To create a Remote Jump shortcut, click the Create button in the Jump interface.
 From the dropdown, select Remote Jump.
-Remote Jump shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.
+Remote Jump shortcuts appear in the Jump interface, as well as Jump Clients and other types of Jump Item shortcuts.

 Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.

 To view the properties of multiple Jump Items, the items selected must be the same type (all Jump Clients, all Remote Jumps, etc.).To review properties of other types of Jump Items, please see the appropriate section in this guide.

 Enter a Name for the Jump Item.
 This name identifies the item in the session tabs.
 This string has a maximum of 128 characters.

 From the Jumpoint dropdown, select the network that hosts the computer you wish to access.
 The access console remembers your Jumpoint choice the next time you create this type of Jump Item.
 Enter the Hostname / IP of the system you wish to access.